 In local communities across Florida, humanities-rich programming is making a lasting impact in the hearts and minds of Sunshine State residents and visitors alike.
 Florida Humanities is proud to partner with local community champions to bring you high-quality public programming through Community Project Grants, Florida Talks, Museum on Main Street, and more.

 Alert: Some events may be canceled or postponed.
 We work to ensure that our events calendar remains accurate.
 We strongly urge you to call the event contact for any program you are interested in to confirm that the event is still planned.

 April 14 @ 1:00 pm - 2:00 pm

 Few soothsayers could have predicted the extraordinary fury that unfolded during 2000-2010.
-Consider the roll call of events: that whiplashed Florida: Y2K, the Elián affair, the 2000 election, 9/11, 2004 and the year of four hurricanes, the Terri Schiavo saga, an extraordinary building boom followed by an epic recession and real estate crash, foreclosure crisis, and the cavalcade of fascinating personalities: Charlie Crist, Alex Sink, Rick Scott, Marco Rubio, and many, many more.
+Consider the roll call of events that whiplashed Florida: Y2K, the Elián affair, the 2000 election, 9/11, 2004 and the year of four hurricanes, the Terri Schiavo saga, an extraordinary building boom followed by an epic recession and real estate crash, foreclosure crisis.
+Then there’s the cavalcade of fascinating personalities: Charlie Crist, Alex Sink, Rick Scott, Marco Rubio, and many, many more.
 This presentation includes an examination of the decade and the people who shaped its chaos.

 This Florida Talks program is a partnership between Florida Humanities and the Leesburg Public Library.
 Funding for this program was provided by Florida Humanities and sponsored in part by the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
 Registration is required to attend.